securefederatedai/openfl/docs/source/openfl/components.rst

 ===========

 The *Aggregator* is a short-living entity, which means that its lifespan is limited by experiment execution time.
-It orchestrates *Collaborators* according to the FL plan and performs model updates aggregation.
+It orchestrates *Collaborators* according to the FL plan and performs model aggregation at the end of each round.
 The *Aggregator* is spawned by the *Director* (described below) when a new experiment is submitted.